Strategy & Leadership

 A real story · A mid-size industrial OEM

-A mid-size CNC plasma cutting OEM needed product photography, lifestyle imagery, and motion content for a national trade-show launch and the website rebuild that followed.
-We shot on their production floor — product hero shots, operator portraits, cutting in motion, drone aerials.
+A mid-size CNC plasma cutting OEM needed product photography, lifestyle imagery, and operator portraits for a national trade-show launch and the website rebuild that followed.
+We shot on their production floor — hero product shots, cutting-in-action stills, operator close-ups, drone aerials.

 The assets carried across the trade-show booth, the new website, the paid media, the dealer training portal, and the email sequences for the next eighteen months.
 One shoot, dozens of applications.